St Pancras Old Church: Present organisation

-The above makes it clear that there is no reliable evidence for an early date for St Pancras, and that the claims are all based on unsupported speculation, with no archaeological or documentary evidence to back the speculation up.

 Internal monuments

 The church contains the grave of Samuel Cooper (or Cowper), the miniaturist, against its east wall.

 Churchyard

 The churchyard, which is the largest green space in the locality, is managed by the London Borough of Camden.
 It has some fine mature trees, and was restored in the first few years of the 21st century.

 The graveyard served not only as a burial place for the parishioners but also for Roman Catholics from all around London.
 They included many French refugees (émigrés), especially priests, who had fled the Revolution, one of them the spy Chevalier d'Éon.
 Notable people buried in the churchyard include the notorious colonial administrator Joseph Wall who was executed for cruelty in 1802.
 The famous vampire writer ("The Vampyre" published in 1819) and physician John William Polidori (buried in 1821), the composers Carl Friedrich Abel and Johann Christian Bach, the eighteenth child of Johann Sebastian Bach, and the sculptor John Flaxman.
 William Franklin, the illegitimate son of Benjamin Franklin and last colonial Governor of New Jersey, was interred here in 1814.
 There is a spousal memorial tomb for philosophers and writers Mary Wollstonecraft and William Godwin, though their remains are now in Bournemouth.
 In 2009, commemorations of the 250th anniversary of Wollstonecraft's birth were held by various groups, both inside the church and at the gravestone.
 In the 17th and 18th centuries, many foreign dignitaries and aristocrats were buried in the graveyard; they are commemorated on the Burdett-Coutts Memorial Sundial, an elaborate memorial commissioned by the philanthropist Angela Burdett-Coutts, 1st Baroness Burdett-Coutts.